CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 ### O365 to SaaS Access

-After completing the configuration of the O365 as source and/or destination endpoint(s) a prompt to create the Azure AD Application will be avilable.
-Select this to begin creation and connectivity testing of the Application used to access the tenant.
+After completing the configuration of the O365 as source and/or destination endpoint(s) a prompt to create the Azure AD Application will be avialable.
+Select this to begin the application creation and the connectivity testing to the tenant.
 Any errors can be resolved by referencing the <a href="https://cloudm-migrate.github.io/documentation/Troubleshooting/O365Endpoint.html">Troubleshooting section</a>.

 Once the Azure Application is created, MFA can be renabled.